pminina01/readthedocs/ColoredConsole-target.md

 ###Output Options
 _errorStream_ - Indicates whether the error stream (stderr) should be used instead of the output stream (stdout).
 [Boolean](Data types) Default: False

+_detectConsoleAvailable_ - Indicates whether the console target should disable itself when no console detected.
+Boolean Default: true (introduced in 4.3.10)

 ###Programmatic example